-For five years he peformed with a balkan-gypsy fusion rock band called Kultur Shock, with recent immigrants from the Balkans and recorded two albums with the group.
+For five years he peformed with a balkan-gypsy fusion rock band Kultur Shock, with recent immigrants from the Balkans; and he recorded two albums with the group.

 He recently recorded a CD and video live with Children of the Revolution and performs regularly with vocalist Mary Sherhart and has toured with the Lara Lavi Band.

 John is active in Croatian community issues and has served as the recording secretary of the Croatian Fraternal Union (CFU) Lodge 439 of Seattle for many years and was elected delegate to the CFU National Convention.
 He has volunteered much time to aiding the children of St. Theresa and St. Joseph Orphanages in Zagreb, Croatia.